-Carrying on with normal tasks, such as driving or having a conversation are almost impossible.
+During a panic attack, carrying on with normal tasks, such as driving or having a conversation are almost impossible.

 Talking therapies, such as counselling, psychotherapy and CBT can all be very effective at helping treat anxiety and panic attacks.
-Working with a therapist, you can gain an understanding of the root causes for the panic attacks as well as learn invaluable coping mechanisms for managing them if and when they come along.
+Working with a therapist, you can gain an understanding of the root causes for the panic attacks as well as learn invaluable coping mechanisms for managing them as and when they come along.